malsadig/crowdstrike-hw/README.md

 In the case of processing many files where each file was over 10M records, I would change the program in the following ways:

-1. Increase memory/heap size: In Java, this is does the `-Xmx` and `-Xms` VM options.
-Since there are now many more records per URL, in memory computation will not be as feasible - which leads me to:
+1. Increase memory/heap size: In Java, this is done with the `-Xmx` and `-Xms` VM options.
+However, there are now many more records per URL, in memory computation (even with increased heap) will still not be as feasible - which leads me to:
-2. Distributed processing/storage: When the URLs are retrieved, I would store and process the data using Hadoop and store it on Hadoop's underlying HDFS (Hadoop Distributed File System) datastore, which is designed to reliably store very large files.
+2. Distributed processing/storage: When the URLs are retrieved, I would store and process the data using Hadoop and store it on Hadoop's underlying HDFS (Hadoop Distributed File System) datastore, which is designed to reliably store very large files and compute with the MapReduce model, which seems a great candidate for the type of computation needed for this program.
 3. Batch/Stream processing: Other than Hadoop, I might opt to do batch processing or streaming (say in chunks of 50K records, computing partial averages and medians) and combining at the end to get the final result.
 This sort of chunking and parallelization would reduce the bottlenecks of reading such large files from disk or fetching large files via the network.
-4. Optimize algorithm: I would ensure that the garbage collector is optimized, that the algorithm to compute the stats are optimized, and that the threadpoolexecutor is optimized for the system it's running on.
+4. Optimize algorithm: I would ensure that the garbage collector is optimized, that the algorithm to compute the stats are optimized, and that the `ThreadPoolExecutor` is optimized for the system it's running on.
 With very large datasets, like 10M+ records per file, it's necessary to ensure that the system and code are robust.
 This can be tested with JMeter or other load testing tools.

 ---